datanucleus/docs-datanucleus/src/site/markdown/support.md

 <a name="support"/>
 ### Support

-__DataNucleus__ can provide a level of support to meet your requirements, and rather than having fixed off-the-shelf arrangements we prefer to tailor them to your needs.
+__DataNucleus__ developers can provide a level of longer term support to meet your requirements, and rather than having fixed off-the-shelf arrangements we prefer to tailor them to your needs.
 Below we outline some typical options that could suit your needs.
 We cannot guarantee the availability of incident support for all problems because some problems are simply too complicated to resolve easily; the majority of problems quickly point to where the problem is, and what can be done about them, whereas things like some large query syntax is simply not resolvable into a single SQL query so we may not be able to provide what you need in that case.
 [Contact Us](mailto:support@datanucleus.com) for details.

 * _General Support_ for the most common issues on API usage, defect reporting and bug fixing.
 It's available for free and on